 The Black Market Boutique - Halifax

 Walking into The Black Market Boutique is an eye-opening experience.
 The colorful shop features items handpicked by the owners from their travels in Southeast Asia and South America.
 It's a uniquely curated shopping experience for clothing, jewelry, and gifts -- stock up before heading home to impress friends and colleagues.

 Story 2: The city you live in has a personality of its own and can inspire you in many ways.
 Our ambassadors, @blainestrong and @maricrislapaix, share why they love living in the city of LA. - "What inspires me about living in LA is the diversity.
 Everyone is on a grind to make it to the next level in all aspects of their life." - "I love the hustle.
 Everyone has big dreams and ambitions.
 It feels like a supportive community of people who understand what you're going through.
 LA is the home of dreams." - #Respect #WellTravelled #LAX - ?: @gdshoots

 Respect Your Universe or "RYU" designs and produces high-quality athletic gear perfect for home, gym, or outdoor treks.
 The Long Sleeve Tech Tee is the perfect adventure shirt that you'll never want to take off.

 Look good, do good

-Head to Montreal's Saint-Henri neighbourhood to La Gaillarde for eco-friendly fashion.
+Head to Montreal's Saint-Henri neighborhood to La Gaillarde for eco-friendly fashion.
 With a focus on recycled, organic, and vintage pieces, this shop is the place to go for unique finds.
 Carrying items for both men and women, you'll feel good about your purchase here as La Gaillarde is also a non-profit.
 You can even get involved in your fashion by checking out their monthly events, which often include sewing lessons.

 Biscuit General Store - Halifax